LucasDionisi/TwitchBot_blindtest/README.md

 ---
 [EN] Bot messages are written in french.
 In a future version, the choice of the language will be possible.

+The next updates :
+- Adding points to a user not listed in the scoreboard.
+- Information on the interface when music has been found.
+- Add widgets for OBS.
+- Possibility to change the StringSimilarity threshold.

 [FR] Les messages du bot sont écrits en français.
 Dans une prochaine version, le choix de la langue sera possible.

+Les prochaines mises a jour :
+- Ajout de points à un utilisateur n'étant pas inscrit dans le tableau des scores.
+- Information sur l'interface quand la musique a été trouvée.
+- Ajout de widgets pour OBS.
+- Possibilité de modifier le seuil de StringSimilarity.